UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 ## SLOTS:
-- Gold slot: generates $1 on activation
+- Gold slot: The only slot-type that can hold LEGENDARY items.
 - Diamond slot: pulses twice
-- Glass-slot: has a 10% chance of breaking on activation
+- Glass-slot: has a 20% chance of breaking on activation
+    - NOTE: Glass-slots are REALLY easy to generate!
+    - (eg. generate glass slots in a ROOK shape)
+    - But they are risky, since they will destroy your items.
 - Null-slot: doesn't activate
 - Reroll-slot: self-explanatory
 - Dirt-slot